Tolmin Gorge, Slovenia: Info, Tips and best Photo Spots

 The Tolmin Gorge in Slovenia, which is one of the top nature sights in the Soca Valley area, is the lowest entrance to the Triglav National Park.
 Remarkable is that two rivers, the Tolminkav River and the Zadlascica River shaped the gorge to one of the deepest and most spectacular ones in Slovenia.
 The 2 km walk through the Tolmin Gorges is not too long but in that short amount of time visitors get a few amazingly beautiful spots along the trail: Bear`s Head, The Devils Bridge, Dantes Cave and the thermal spring.

-In general the circular walk through the breathtaking Tolmin Gorges is going to take you approximately 1 ½ hours.
+In general the circular walk through the breathtaking Tolmin Gorges is going to take you about 1 ½ hours.
 Starting point is the ticket office from where a small trail leads you inside the Gorge.
 Take a free map from the office to make sure to see all the great natural attractions inside.

 The Tolmin Gorge trail offers really dramatic views down to the waters.
 Visitors are going to walk on a small path just next to the high rocky walls.
 Whereby, some parts of the gorge are even 60 meters high and the cool waters are incredible emerald blue.
 Surely, you will be enchanted by all this breathtaking natural beauty!